 David was closely involved in the UK e-Science programme and from 2009-2013 was the UK National Strategic Director for Digital Social Research.
 He is a UK representative on the European e-Infrastructure Reflection Group , a board member of the Square Kilometre Array telescope Science Data Processor consortium, a partner in the UK Software Sustainability Institute and from 2011-2013 was a Research Fellow at the Graduate School of Library and Information Science at the University of Illinois at Urbana-Champaign.
 Prior to moving to Oxford in 2010 he was Professor of Computer Science at University of Southampton and director of the Centre for Pervasive Computing in the Environment.

-He is a Fellow of the British Computer Society, a Member of the Institute of Mathematics and its Applications, a Supernumerary Fellow of Wolfson College and a member of the Wolfson College Digital Research Cluster .
+He is a Fellow of the British Computer Society and the Institute of Mathematics and its Applications, an Oxford Martin Senior Fellow, and a Supernumerary Fellow of Wolfson College and member of the Wolfson College Digital Research Cluster .